lade-devs/rulerise-backend/README.md

 ## User Authorization Test
 To test between admin and user authorization visit the routes: /user/asAdmin or /user/asUser once you are logged in.

+## Testing
+You can import the postman collection.